CTD Resource Ingest Guide

 Utility: CTD is a rich source of manually curated chemical associations to other biological entities which are an important type of edge for Translator query and reasoning use cases, including treatment predictions, chemical-gene regulation predictions, and pathfinder queries.
 It is one of the few sources that focus on non-drug chemicals, e.g. environmental stressors, and how these are related to diseases, biological processes, and genes.

-Scope: This initial ingest of CTD covers curated Chemical to Disease associations that report therapeutic and marker/mechanism relationships, or statistical associations generated by CTD.
-Additional types of Chemical associations will be added later.
+Scope: This initial ingest of CTD covers curated Chemical to Disease associations that report therapeutic and marker/mechanism relationships, and inferred statistical associations generated by CTD.
+Additional types of Chemical associations will be added in future updates to the ingest.

 Relevant Files